-To assist states in gauging the strength of their implementation plans and to illustrate how to improve them, Education First and Achieve have partnered on the development of a new “Common Core State Standards Implementation Rubric and Self-Assessment Tool.”
+To assist states in gauging the strength of their implementation plans and to illustrate how to improve them, Education First and Achieve partnered on the development of a new “Common Core State Standards Implementation Rubric and Self-Assessment Tool.”
 This tool sets a high quality standard for a strong state role, provides some concrete details and examples to help state leaders get there and profiles some promising state approaches.

 Recognizing differences in state tradition, restrictions and authority for education as well as the central role of districts and other partners in implementation, the rubric identifies a strong state role that attends to three essential outcomes: